schen8180/data440/hw5/hw5_report.md

 After using the code above to split the network graph, I compared the nodes from the initial graph to the nodes from this split-community graph.

-The line, #components = list(nx.connected_components(G)), finds the two groups of students that were disconnected through the karate clib split.
+The line, #components = list(nx.connected_components(G)), finds the two groups of students that were disconnected through the karate club split.

 ```